 line 81 while it is common for researchers to use fixed temperature treatments (I've done so myself), it is far from ideal.
 Soil temperatures show daily cycles of temperature and often change during development.
 More importantly, why did you pic 23 ° and 28 °C temperatures?
 Has anyone monitored egg temperatures of Lampropholis in the field?
 As is, a reader has no a priori way of knowing whether these temperatures are at all ecologically relevant for these lizards, or perhaps are stressful.

 Response: This is an excellent point.
 Thanks for raising it.
 We agree that fluctuating treatments are more realistic, but most studies use constant incubation treatments (See Noble et al. 2018).
-Interestingly, meta-analyses suggest that fluctuating temperature treatments don’t often result in major differences to constant temperature incubation regimes (See Raynal et al. 2021).
+Interestingly, meta-analyses suggest that fluctuating temperature treatments don’t often result in major differences to constant temperature incubation regimes for many traits (See Raynal et al. 2022).

 Regardless, our temperature treatments were not constant, and we have fixed this in our revision.
-Temperatures fluctuated +/- 3 degrees Celsius around 23 and 28 C. We have now added this in our revised manuscript (See lines XX).
+Temperatures fluctuated +/- 3 degrees Celsius around 23 and 28 C. We have now added this in our revised manuscript (revised text: “…an incubation temperature (23C or 28C SD ± 3.0) treatment”).

 With respect to our choice of temperatures.
-Egg temperatures have been monitored in L delicata nests naturally (see Cheetham et al. 2011).
+Egg temperatures have been monitored in natural nests of L delicata (see Cheetham et al. 2011).
 Our choice of incubation temperatures are at the extremes of the natural temperatures.
-We have now cited this paper and made this point clearer in our revised manuscript, see lines XX.
+We have now cited this paper and made this point clearer in our revised manuscript.

-“Egg incubation temperatures were chosen to mimic conditions experienced at extremes of natural nest temperatures in nature while also showing natural thermal fluctuations through the day”
+“Egg incubation temperatures were chosen to mimic conditions experienced at extremes of natural nest temperatures in nature while also showing natural thermal fluctuations throughout the day [26]”

 If you used a large number of developmental temperatures, the extreme would be pathological, and some temperature range would be optimal for physiology.
 But we don't know whether 23 and 28 are within that range, or whether 28 °C is in fact stressful.